seancraven/CDS_book/Chapter_SimpleTrans/SimpleTrans.md

 Finally, radiative_transfer.py implements a class called atmosphere grid.
 This models the atmosphere as a coarse altitude grid and a fine wavenumber grid of spacings, $1 km$ and $1 cm^{-1}$, respectively.
 The mean optical depth is queried from the database for the wavenumber bin and evaluated at the midpoint of the altitude block.
 The mean value and midpoint provide reasonable approximations to the quantities values in the region.

-The database solution was chosen to speed up the process of the caluclations, as doing them in real time can be very slow.
+The database solution was chosen to speed up the process of the calculations, as doing them in real time can be very slow.

 For these gridded values the [two stream equations](../Chapter_3/radiative_transfer.ipynb) are solved for the upward fluxes by the method AtmosphereGrid.up_flux().
 This produces an output of a flux grid that models the transfer of radiation out of the atmosphere.